Architectural Design Studio (ADST) 655

 - Ability to prepare a comprehensive program for an architectural project that accounts for client and user needs, appropriate precedents, space and equipment requirements, the relevant laws and standards, and site selection and design assessment criteria.

-- Ability to produce and document a comprehensive architectural project based on a building program and a site, and that includes the development of forms and spaces demonstrating an understanding of structural and environmental systems, building envelope systems, building assemblies and lifesafety provisions, and of the principles of sustainability and environmental stewardship.
+- Ability to produce and document a comprehensive architectural project based on a building program and a site, including the development of forms and spaces demonstrating an understanding of structural and environmental systems, building envelope systems, building assemblies, and lifesafety provisions, and of the principles of sustainability and environmental stewardship.

-- Understanding of principles of structural behavior in withstanding gravity and lateral forces and the evolution, range, and appropriate application of contemporary structural systems.
+- Understanding of principles of structural behaviour in withstanding gravity and lateral forces and the evolution, range, and appropriate application of contemporary structural systems.

 - Understanding of the basic principles and appropriate application and performance of plumbing, electrical, vertical transportation, communication, security, and fire protection systems.